jleyba/js-dossier/README.md

     compiler.
 These  files are used to satisfy references to external types, but are excluded when generating  API documentation.

+ * `includeTestOnly` Whether to include files that include a `goog.setTestOnly()` declaration.
+These files are ignored by default.

  * `moduleFilters` List of regular expressions for modules that should be excluded from generated documentation, even if found in the type graph.
 The provided expressions will be to the _absolute_ path of the source file for